Brigadier general

-Brigadier general or Brigade general is a military rank used in many countries.
+Brigadier general or brigade general is a military rank used in many countries.
 The rank is usually above a colonel, and below a major general or divisional general.
-When appointed to a field command, a brigadier general is typically in command of a brigade consisting of around 4,000 troops (four battalions).
+When appointed to a field command, a brigadier general is typically in command of a brigade consisting of around 4,000 troops (two regiments or four battalions).

 Variants

 Brigadier general

 Brigadier general (Brig.
 Gen.) is a military rank used in many countries.
+The rank originates from the Old European System.
 It is the lowest ranking general officer in some countries, usually sitting between the ranks of colonel and major general.
 When appointed to a field command, a brigadier general is typically in command of a brigade consisting of around 4,000 troops (four battalions).

 In some countries, this rank is given the name of brigadier, which is usually equivalent to brigadier general in the armies of nations that use the rank.

 The rank can be traced back to the militaries of Europe where a "brigadier general", or simply a "brigadier", would command a brigade in the field.

 In the first quarter of the 20th century, British and Commonwealth armies used the rank of brigadier general as a temporary appointment, or as an honorary appointment on retirement; in the 1920s this practice changed to the use of brigadier, which was not classed as a general officer.